Julsoul/standart_lib/README.md

 # standard_lib: Cross-Chain Bridge Event Listener

-This repository contains a Python-based simulation of a critical component in a cross-chain bridge system: the **Event Listener and Relayer**.
-This script is designed to monitor a smart contract on a source blockchain (e.g., Ethereum), detect specific events indicating a user's intent to transfer assets, and relay this information to a destination chain's infrastructure.
+This repository contains a Python script that simulates a critical component of a cross-chain bridge: the **Event Listener and Relayer**.
+The script monitors a smart contract on a source blockchain (e.g., Ethereum), detects specific events indicating a user's intent to transfer assets, and relays this information to a destination chain's infrastructure.

 ## Concept

 A cross-chain bridge allows users to move assets or data from one blockchain to another.
-A common mechanism is the "lock-and-mint" model:
+A common mechanism is the "lock-and-mint" model, which typically involves these steps:

 1.  **Lock**: A user locks tokens in a smart contract on the source chain (e.g., locking ETH on Ethereum).
 2.  **Event Emission**: The smart contract emits an event (`TokensLocked`) containing details of the lock (sender, recipient, amount, destination chain).